Buy a Possum Nesting Box

 Please note that if your cat has attacked a possum, the possum will need veterinary assistance as soon as possible even if there are no visible signs of harm.
 Cats carry nasty bacteria in their claws and teeth and the smallest scratch can cause a deadly infection for possums if untreated.
 Let the vet know the possum has come into contact with a cat.

-The box is less expensive when compared to other commercially available nest boxes.
+The box is less expensive when compared to most other commercially available nest boxes.

 Wildlife Victoria is working with Men’s Sheds to build these boxes.
 The price covers the material (nails, screws, wood glue, etc) and labour costs, as well as our administration costs.
 All profits go toward our rescue and rehabilitation efforts, as well as our education and outreach programs.
 Wildlife Victoria is a volunteer-run organisation that does not receive ongoing government funding and relies on donations.